emeraldoo/Summer-MinecraftClient/README.md

 [![Watch the video](/images/image.png)](https://www.youtube.com/watch?v=gu5TLexWWHs)

-If you have any questions, need help or just want to talk to me feel free to come to my Discord server: <br>
+If you have any questions, need help or just want to talk to me feel free to join my Discord server: <br>
 [Invite Link](https://discord.gg/vurnaxwxM8)

-### Have fun playing the Client
+## Have fun playing the Client

-## Credits

-Thanks to [@ericgolde](https://www.youtube.com/playlist?list=PLxbv-Ej1VQMQS9M2qnmEQtp-qL3xcA4ua) for the tutorial videos on YouTube that some of my mods are based on.